 - Anything With Pesticides Or Herbicides: Most vegetables and fruits are sprayed with these chemicals, which are toxic to chickens.4,5,6 Organic produce is safe from these chemicals, but for those foods that have been sprayed, it is important to peel or scrub produce thoroughly to reduce chances of ingestion.
 Additionally, you should never allow residents access to areas that have been sprayed.

 - Avocados: Avocados should be avoided.
 Leaves, skin, and pits contain higher amounts of the toxin persin with the fruit containing lower amounts.
 It should be avoided altogether to be safe and prevent poisoning.
-Guatamalan varieties are generaly considred more toxic than others.4,7 Symptoms of persin poisoning may include weakness, trouble perching, respiratory distress, death of cells around the heart, and possible edema under the skin of the neck and chest.4,7 If not caught early, it could be fatal.4,7,8 If you notice someone has been eating an avocado get them to the vet ASAP.
+Guatamalan varieties are generaly considred more toxic than others.4,7 Symptoms of persin poisoning may include weakness, trouble perching, respiratory distress, death of cells around the heart, and possible Edema is the abnormal accumulation of fluid in tissues of the body. under the skin of the neck and chest.4,7 If not caught early, it could be fatal.4,7,8 If you notice someone has been eating an avocado get them to the vet ASAP.
 Don’t wait for clinical signs, as it is often too late once they start appearing.

 - Chocolate: Chocolate contains theobromine and caffeine and can cause excitability, diarrhea, vomiting, liver, kidney, and lung congestion, heart arrythmia, and death in birds.9,10,11 The darker the chocolate, the more theobromine it contains.9 However, all chocolate contains some amount and should be avoided.